Can the program be stopped without a reversal of progress (i.e. - shrinking) or negative side effects (i.e. - alopecia, hirsutism, etc.)?

 Blog updates: breast topics and health related content.

-In the first two weeks, her hair conditions improved noticeably: body hair lowered, and scalp hair improved.
-There were also minor gains in breast size.
+Her hair conditions improved: body hair lowered, and scalp hair has grown back.
+There were noticeable but minor gains in breast and hip size.

 Hops - February 09, 2020